rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ### Aggregate

-An Aggregate is a hierachy of objects (Entities and Value objects) that make up a consistency boundary.
+An Aggregate is a hierarchy of objects (Entities and Value objects) that make up a consistency boundary.
 Why would we want to set a boundary rather than just reference any object needed?

 Minimising associations helps to prevent a reference web.
-This can be problematic when fetching and reconstituting a hierachy of objects into memory.
+This can be problematic when fetching and reconstituting a hierarchy of objects into memory.
 Lazy loading can quickly get out of hand, alternatively null references about and conntinually need to be checked.

 Let us turn the question around.
 What if the relationships of our object model clearly showed us the effects of change?
 For example, the aggregate was the scope of the transaction...

 #### Aggregate root

-The Aggregate Root is an Entity that all other Entities and Value Objects in the hierachy hang off.
+The Aggregate Root is an Entity that all other Entities and Value Objects in the hierarchy hang off.
 For example if you have an Order with Order Lines and a Supplier, the `OrderRepository` will return an Order with all `OrderLines` and `OrderSupplier` populated.
 If would not be possible to fetch an `OrderLine` separately, nor a `OrderSupplier`.
 If needed though you would provide methods on your `OrderRepository` to fetch an order by Order Line Id or by Supplier Reference for example.

 #### Points to keep in mind